tsalkakis-d/behavior-promise/README.md

             'readInput',
             // Either enter or abandon
             {sel: [
-                // Try various method to open the door {seq: [
+                // Try various methods to open the door {seq: [
-                    // One method should work in order to be able to enter the room {sel: [
+                    {sel: [
-                        'door.isOpen', // Check if door is already open {seq:['door.open', 'door.isOpen']}, // If failed, try to open
-                        {seq: ['door.unlock', 'door.open', 'door.isOpen']}, // If failed, try to unlock, then open
-                        {seq: ['door.kick', 'door.isOpen']} // If failed, try to kick
+                        'door.isOpen', // Check if door is already open {seq:['door.open', 'door.isOpen']}, // If failed, try to open the door {seq: ['door.unlock', 'door.open', 'door.isOpen']}, // If failed, try to unlock the door, then open {seq: ['door.kick', 'door.isOpen']} // If failed, try to kick the door ]},
-                    ]},
-                    // Pass the door
+                    // Enter the room
                     'room.moveInto'
                 ]},
-                'room.abandon'
+                // Could not open the door, must abandon the plan of entering this room 'room.abandon'
             ]},
         ],